63 Notable alumni of

 -

 Ken "Mouse" McFadden is a former basketball player.
 He attended Seward Park High School in New York.
 He played at Cleveland State University from 1985–1989.
 He helped lead Cleveland State to three postseason appearances and a trip to the Sweet Sixteen.
-His number 10 is one of only three numbers to have been retired by Cleveland State.
+His number 10 is one of only four numbers to have been retired by Cleveland State.
 He scored 2,256 points for the Vikings from 1985 to 1989, which is still the Cleveland State record for career points scored.
 He finished his college career as the all-time leading scorer in Mid-Continent Conference history.
 He also played in the CBA and USBL.
 He then went to work for Cleveland State's athletic department before being fired for accusing associate athletic director Chris Sedlock of writing numerous papers for basketball players.

 -